top of page

 water.
 Have someone translate it for you, or speak with someone who understands it.)

-We are pleased to present our annual water quality report, which covers all testing completed from January through December 2023.
-This report is designed to inform you about the quality of water and services we deliver to you every day.
+We are pleased to present our annual water quality report, which covers all testing completed from January through December 2024.
+This report is designed to inform you about the quality of water we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 In addition, we want you to understand the efforts we make to continually improve the water treatment process, protect our water resources, and our commitment to ensuring the quality of your drinking water.
 If you do not understand the information and have questions concerning these results, or wish to request a hard copy of this report, please contact Kristy Donaldson, Authority Manager, at (724) 295-2703.
 If you would like to learn more about the Authority, public meetings are held on the third Thursday of each month, 7:00 p.m., at 707 South Pike Road.

 Source Water Information

+The surface water from the Allegheny River is the main source of supply for the Municipal Authority of Buffalo Township’s service area.
 The Stanley K. Swank Freeport Filter Plant is capable of producing 1.25 million gallons of water per day (MGD).

 An interconnection with Harrison Township Water Authority also exists in the event of an emergency.